NiaOrg/NiaPy-examples/CECC/README.md

-# CEC Competitions on Real-Parameter Single Objective Optimization with Constaints
+# CEC Competitions on Real-Parameter Single Objective Optimization with Constraints

 ## Requirements